 Day 6: Laufafell.
 10 km

 Half day hike around Laufafell mountain along the gorgeous river canyon of Markárfljót.
 We are on the outskirts of the Torfajökull caldera, still enjoying the multi coloured mountains so characteristic for this region.
-A bus will pick us up in the afternoon, end of hike.

 We will spend the night and have dinner in the eco village including yoga practice.